TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.5.7 =
+* Corrected bug with bad quote in Ajax statement which prevented that mode from working correctly.

 = 2.5.6 =
 * Corrected bug with Ajax loading icon not disappearing after data is loaded
 * Added fix so that the notes and description outout can be correctly hidden if desired.